EthicalML/awesome-production-machine-learning/README.md

 ## What is Machine Learning Operations (MLOps)?

 Machine Learning Operations involves the infrastructure required to scale your ML capabilities.
-You can find an overview of MLOps in my talk at the 2018 EuroSciPy on [Scalable Data Science: The State of MLOps in 2018](https://axsauze.github.io/scalable-data-science/#/).
+You can find an overview of MLOps in [Alejandro Saucedo's](https://twitter.com/AxSaucedo) talk at the 2018 EuroSciPy on [Scalable Data Science: The State of MLOps in 2018](https://axsauze.github.io/scalable-data-science/#/).

 <table>
   <tr>